Testosterone Pellets done right…low price guarantee!

-Pricing for Men: $650 per pellet implant visit – This price includes the cost of hormone pellets, the office visit to see Dr. Abbott or Sonia Sublett-Adams, the procedure to insert the pellets and disposable costs from the sterile tray.
+Pricing for Men: $650 per pellet implant visit – This price includes the cost of hormone pellets, the procedure to insert the pellets and disposable costs from the sterile tray.
 Pellet therapy is not covered by the cost of health insurance plans, but you are welcome to use your funds in your Health Savings Account (HSA) or Flexible Spending Accounts (FSA) to pay for your lab testing and all of the costs of pellet therapy.
-Lab testing is an additional fee and ranges from $140 to $260 per year.
+Labs are drawn every 6 months and cost $120 per visit.
+If you need a check of your Free & Total Testosterone and Estradiol levels in between the 6 month lab testing, this can be done separately for $60.
+If you need an estrogen blocker this prescriptions is written by our provider and filled at your pharmacy of choice.
+Our men who are receiving testosterone pellet therapy and lab testing with us may also receive prescriptions for Viagra and other ED oral treatments, written by our provider and filled at your pharmacy of choice.

 Men and women also have the option of receiving testosterone by injection into the buttock muscle.
 These injections last 7-14 days.
 We start by providing the shots once every two weeks, and shorten the interval as needed.
 You will make an appointment at either med spa location to receive these injections.